 The Apprentice 2019 is set to return to BBC One for its fifteenth series.

-Filming for the BBC One reality series is currently underway, but when does it start on TV?
+Filming for the BBC One reality series took place earlier this year, but when does it start on TV?

 It was Sian Gabbidon who won The Apprentice 2018 in the finale of last year's series.

 Lord Sugar picked swimwear brand owner Sian to be his business partner.
 She received a £250,000 business investment and 50/50 partnership with the multi-millionaire business mogul.

 Sian joined a long list of winners including 2017's double champions Sarah Lynn and James White, Alana Spencer, Mark Wright, Dr Leah Totton, Ricky Martin and Thomas Pellereau.

 All of their businesses now has its £250,000 cash injection, who will be next?

 Another investment will be up for grabs in 2019 with applications closing earlier this year.